 A “key rationale” for Potash to control a bigger stake in Israel Chemicals would be to eventually secure marketing control of one of the two big producers not part of the two main potash marketing organizations, Joel Jackson, a Toronto-based analyst at BMO Capital Markets, said in a note today.
 Jackson said he would expect an offer for full control would involve a “significant” premium of possibly 30 percent or more.

 Potash Corp., Plymouth, Minnesota-based Mosaic Co.
-(MOS) and Calgary-based Agrium Inc. sell production through marketing group Canpotex Ltd. OAO Uralkali and Belaruskali, two potash producers in the former Soviet Union, also have a joint export trader, Belarusian Potash Co.
+(MOS:US) and Calgary-based Agrium Inc. sell production through marketing group Canpotex Ltd. OAO Uralkali and Belaruskali, two potash producers in the former Soviet Union, also have a joint export trader, Belarusian Potash Co.
 K+S AG, based in Kassel, Germany, is the other large potash producer not included in the two groups, Jackson said.

-Warren Buffett’s Berkshire Hathaway Inc. (A) acquired Iscar Metalworking Cos. for $4 billion in 2006 in Israel’s largest deal.
+Warren Buffett’s Berkshire Hathaway Inc. (A:US) acquired Iscar Metalworking Cos. for $4 billion in 2006 in Israel’s largest deal.
 The Ofers’ businesses include investments in shipping, banking, chemicals, oil refining and construction.
 Their personal fortune was estimated at $10.3 billion, according to Forbes magazine, making them Israel’s richest family.